-Overall there is good agreement between the model and observations in Fram Strait.
-The large velocity of the northward-flowing West Spitzbergen Current and the southward-flowing East Greenland Current are very similar in magnitude and location.
-The temperature and salinity structure of the two currents is broadly similar, although the model shows a cold bias in the central channel and the modelled northward-flowing water close to Spitzbergen is a little saltier than observed.
-The observations show a weaker northward-flowing branch of the West Spitzbergen Current in the central channel, as described by Schauer et al. (2004), but this is absent in the simulation.
-This may explain the cold bias in the modelled near-surface waters in the centre of the strait.
+Overall there is very good agreement between the model and observations in Fram Strait.
+The large velocity of the northward-flowing West Spitzbergen Current and the southward-flowing East Greenland Current are very similar in magnitude and location, and the the temperature and salin-

+- 455 ity gradients across the strait are broadly similar.
+However structure of the two currents is broadly similar, although the model shows a cold bias in the central channel and the modelled northward-flowing water close to Spitzbergen is a little saltier than observed.
+Also the The observations show a weaker northward-flowing branch of the West Spitzbergen Current in the central channel, as described by Schauer et al. (2004), but this is absent in the simulation.
+This may explain a the cold bias - 460 in the modelled near-surface waters in the centre of the strait.

 In Davis Strait the observed and modelled temperatures are in good agreement.
-The salinity fields are also generally good, and the velocity maxima of the northward-flowing West Greenland Current and the southward-flowing Baffin Island Current (BIC) are similar in magnitude.
-However, the northward-flowing water on the Greenland shelf is a little too salty, likely related to the salty bias in the subpolar gyre described earlier, and the BIC is displaced further offshore in the model.
+The salinity fields are also generally good, and the velocity maximums maxima of the northward-flowing West Greenland Current and the southward-flowing Baffin Island Current (BIC) are similar in magnitude.
+However, the northward-flowing water on the Greenland shelf is a little too salty, likely related to the salty

+465 bias in the subpolar gyre described earlier, and the BIC is displaced further offshore in the model.
 There does not seem to be a strong temperature or salinity bias in the Arctic outflows through either Fram Strait or Davis Strait, suggesting that this is not the source of the biases seen in the Atlantic and discussed in the previous section.

-The mean net liquid volume transport for 2003-2009 in hindcast H05 for Fram Strait is 2.7 Sv $(1 \text{ Sy is } 10^6 \text{ m}^3 \text{s}^{-1})$ toward the south, compared with an observational estimate of $2\pm 2.7 \text{ Sy}$ (Schauer et al., 2008).
-For Davis Strait the model mean liquid volume transport is 1.9 Sv toward the south, compared with an observed 1.6±0.5 Sv (Curry et al., 2013).
+The mean net liquid volume transport for 2003-2009 in hindcast H05 for Fram Strait is 2.7 Sv

+470 (1 Sv is $10^6 \text{ m}^3 \text{s}^{-1}$) toward the south, compared with an observational estimate of 2 ± 2.7 Sv (Schauer et al., 2008).
+For Davis Strait the model mean liquid volume transport is 1.9 Sv toward the south, compared with an observed 1.6 ± 0.5 Sv (Curry et al., 2013).
 The large observational uncertainties are generally associated with interpolation between mooring locations rather than measurement errors (see, for example, Fahrbach et al., 2001).

-460 3.3 Sea-ice evaluation
+475 3.3 Sea-ice validationevaluation